chasesagar/Photo-Editor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/chasesagar/Amazon-Scraper/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/chasesagar/Photo-Editor/blob/master/LICENSE) file for details

+## Acknowledgements

+* **Web Dev Simplified Youtube Channel**